maxim-zhao/psrp/README.md

-# Phantasy Star English Retranslation v2.00
+# Phantasy Star English Retranslation v2.01

-Phantasy Star
-- Sega Master System + YM-2413 FM

-Original Game © 1987
-- Sega Japan
-- released 1987/12/20

-Unofficial Translation 2005-2020
-- SMS Power!
-- v0.90 released 2006/12/20
-  - first release
+Phantasy Star is a landmark game for the Sega Master System, first released in Japan on 20th December 1987.
+This project is an unofficial retranslation/relocalisation based on that first Japanese version, with some enhancements.

+For more information and screenshots see https://www.smspower.org/Translations/PhantasyStar-SMS-EN

+Changelog (in reverse chronological order):
-- v0.91 released 2006/12/22
+- v2.01 released 2020/12/20
-  - minor script clean-ups
+  - script improvements:
+    - some after-the-deadline changes from Frank Cifaldi
+    - tyop correctoins
+    - further naming inconsistencies cleared up for all names/locations
-  - checksum fixed
+  - bugs fixed:
-- v1.00 released 2007/12/20
-  - minor script bugfixes
-  - spell menu expansion
-  - minor bugfix for sound chip selector
-- v1.01 released 2007/12/22
-  - checksum fixed for play on a real system
-  - fixed a bug with the Pause button mod
-- v1.02 released 2008/01/31
+    - occasional temporary glitch in enemy name box on real hardware (#49)
-  - fixed lockup when you visit Tajim
+    - script error when you don't have money for shortcake (#47)
+    - Myau attack stat at level 30 is corrected - this is a bug in the Japanese version of the game, fixed in the official English translation (#48)
+  - added "original names" version with mostly original names for some characters, spells and items
 - v2.00 released 2020/05/25
   - script improvements:
     - script updates from Frank Cifaldi